 Fitness & Wellness

-Take your wellness practice to a whole new level of Zen on Alabama’s beaches, where the yoga community is continuously growing and thriving.
-From hot yoga in a studio and power flows in the sand to community classes at the legendary Flora-Bama and private group lessons on the beach, it’s easy to find your “om away from om” shortly upon arrival.
+Take your wellness practice to a new level of Zen on Alabama’s beaches, where the yoga community is continuously growing and thriving.
+From studio-based hot yoga to power flows in the sand, there are offerings for all, even community classes at the legendary Flora-Bama and private group lessons on the beach.
+It’s easy to find your “om away from om” shortly upon arrival.

-Gulf Shores and Orange Beach have everything from CrossFit gyms and personal training to boutique fitness studios, so visitors can keep up their normal routine while on vacation.
-Whether you want to sweat your asana off or take things to a whole new level in a spin or TRX class, many of these fitness facilities offer weekly memberships for visitors as well as drop-in and pop-up classes at local restaurants and bars.
+Gulf Shores and Orange Beach offer everything from CrossFit gyms and personal training to boutique fitness studios, so visitors can keep up their normal routine while on vacation.
+Whether you want to sweat your “asana” off or take things to a whole new level in a spin or TRX class, many of these fitness facilities offer daily and weekly memberships for visitors as well as drop-in and pop-up classes at local restaurants and bars.

 To learn more about the destination’s fitness and wellness offerings, visit our health page.